asymmetric-research/channel_linter/README.md

 1. Download this repo locally.
 2. In your target repo, create a `.custom-gcl.yml` file.
 Add the following content:
+   NOTE: This can't be directly copied.
+Use the contents of `.example-custom-gcl.yml`.
     ```yaml
         version: v1.64.5
         plugins: